paty-feital/alura-typer/README.md

 # alura-typer
-Repository for the Project First Game using JQuery
+Repository for the Project First Game using jQuery